Mallorca & Southern Spain - Itinerary

 Roman Bridge of Cordoba, Spain

-• The Albaicín is a maze of narrow, whitewashed streets that echo Granada’s Moorish past.
+• The Albaicín: A labyrinth of narrow, whitewashed medieval streets that beautifully echo the city's Moorish past.

 Mirador de San Nicolás, Granada, Spain